Annual Meeting 2017

-The official currency in the United States is US Dollars.
-The US Dollar ($) is divided into 100 cents; notes are in denominations of $100, 50, 20, 10, and 5.
+The official currency in Canada is the Canadian Dollar.
+The Canadian Dollar ($) is divided into 100 cents; notes are in denominations of $100, 50, 20, 10, and 5.
 Coins are in denominations of 1¢, 5¢, 10¢, 25¢, 50¢, $1, and $2.
-Banking hours in the United States are generally Monday through Thursday, 10:00 – 16:00 and Friday 10:00 – 18:00.
+Banking hours in Canada are generally Monday through Thursday, 10:00 – 16:00 and Friday 10:00 – 18:00.
 A few banks are open on Saturdays as well.
 You can withdraw money from ATM bank machines using your credit card and make purchases in stores and restaurants.
 Signs display accepted credit cards or you can ask the retailer.
 Check with your local financial institution to verify if you are able to use your home bank card or credit card prior to travel.

-The International access code for the United States is 1.
-The area code in Dallas is 214.
-While in the United States, you can call the directory information service number 411 for assistance in finding a phone number.
-Calls to area codes 800, 877, and 866 are toll-free in the United States.
+The international access code for Canada is 1.
+The area codes in Calgary are 403 and 587.
+While in Canada, you can call the directory information service number 411 for assistance in finding a phone number.
+Calls to area codes 800, 844, 855, 866, 877, and 888 are toll-free in Canada.
 To make an international call, dial 011 followed by the country code, city code, and telephone number, unless you are dialing a Caribbean country from a cell phone.
 In that case, you dial 1+area code+7-digit phone number.

-Voltage in the United States is 120 voltage (60 HZ).
+Voltage in Canada is 120 (60 HZ).
 Outlet sockets use either a Type A plug which is a class II ungrounded plug with two flat parallel prongs, or a Type B plug which is a class I plug with two flat parallel prongs and a grounding pin.

 The official language of the meeting is English.
-Translation service will not be provided.
+Translation services will not be provided.

 Letters of Invitation